chamodagamage/shapes/README.md

 I have converted the csv file to JSON file to read the data in react js

+When I convert csv file, I used "Shapes, x1, y1 ,x2, y2, x3, y3" as header of the csv file

 I have created  a react class component called body to dispaly buttons and I used same calss to do my calculations

 the body.jsx file is in the src folder